bolknote/violawww/doc/README.md

 Many of these innovations influenced the development of HTML standards and modern web browsers.

-## Contributing

-When adding new features or fixing bugs, please:

-1. Update or create documentation in this directory
-2. Add example files to `examples/` directory
-3. Include references to relevant documentation in code comments
-4. Test with various example files

 ## See Also

 - [Main README](../README.md) - Project overview and build instructions